Heading to the airport with kids? This post is for you!

 We have definitely had our hairy moments and unpleasant tantrums in airports.
 I will be the first to admit that sometimes our kid annoyed the people around us.
 Sometimes the people around annoyed us and our kid (I’m looking at you jerks who are so impatient at security that they feel the need to butt in between our family to shove their backpack or whatever other carry-on crap they have onto the belt when they deem we’re moving too slow.
 I bet these asshats are also the ones who complain about kids at the airport.
 Maybe you should treat everyone with respect, regardless of their age or family situation.
 Rant over).
 Sometimes it wasn’t even our kid having the temper tantrum (oops).

-But you need to be able to put that stress aside for the sake of your kids.
+You need to be able to put that stress aside for the sake of your kids.
 Your kid will ask 500 million questions.
 Your kid will want to go places you’re not interested in.
 Your kid will insist that they don’t need to go potty before getting on the plane.
 Remind yourself that this is all normal kid behaviour.
 They are not doing it to you.
 Answer their questions.
 Find ways to keep them entertained (what kid doesn’t like looking at planes?) and try not to project your stress onto them.
 The more they sense you being stressed, the more they will misbehave.
 The last thing you want is for you and your kid to be frustrated before you even get on that cramped airplane.
 So make the best of your time in the airport with your kids and you’ll be boarding before you know it.
-Happy travels!